anbruzga/BST-Modelling-Tool/README.md

 # BST-Modelling-Tool
 Create and modify binary search tree, visualise the changes step by step

+## NEW FEATURES in development:
+The user will be able to select between Binary Search Tree, AVL tree and Red Black Tree!

 ## Installation:
 There is an BST-Tool.jar artifact attached in releases.
 JRE that supports at least Java 8 is needed to run it (v.
 251).